 Another simple variation that boosts your workouts is the scissors.
+It is one of the best jump rope variations.
 This move is easy to complete, but it can seriously impact your cardio and intensify your workout.
 Target your lower body and abs with this jump rope variation to get a complete workout.
 Beginners can introduce this move when they are ready to mix up their exercise routines, and those more experienced with a jump rope can always include this in their repertoire.

 For the scissors jump rope variation, begin with a simple jump.
 In one revolution, you will jump with your feet apart.
 One foot will be in front of the other.
 In the next revolution, switch your feet.
 Alternate the position of your feet, increasing your speed as you gain confidence.